bankproxy/bankproxy/docs/guide/administration.md

 ### Create The Connection

-With a valid JWT a HTTP request can be sent to bankproxy.
+With a valid JWT an HTTP request can be sent to BankProxy.

 ```http
 POST /admin/api/connections HTTP/1.1